-The icon is not shown by default.
-To add it, open the Settings/Preferences dialog Ctrl+Alt+S, go to , expand the Main Toolbar node, and add the Run Anything action, for example, below Search Everywhere.
+The icon is hidden by default.
+To add the icon to the toolbar, open the Settings/Preferences dialog (Ctrl+Alt+S), go to , expand the Main Toolbar node, and add the Run Anything action, for example, below Search Everywhere.
 See Menus and toolbars for details.

 Launch a run/debug configuration

-Start typing the run/debug configuration name and select it from the suggestions list:
+Start typing the run/debug configuration name and select it from the suggestion list.

 To debug a run configuration, hold Shift when launching it.

-Start typing the command name and navigate the suggestions list using the arrow keys.
+Start typing the command name and navigate the suggestion list using the arrow keys.
 When you press Space, you accept the current suggestion and get further suggestions specific to this command.

 To get the list of available commands, type